avinash1721up/helmet-detection/README.md

 - YOLO is definitely a better option for the working of these type of object detection models.
 I tried to implement this model by YOLO as well but laptop features didnt allowed it.

 - I searched and gained some extra and beneficial skills in this project.
-Hopefully , this model worked.
+Hopefully , this model worked according to my expectations.